HypoSoc/ClockworkMod/README.md

 # ClockworkMod
 ClockworkMod is a work in progress mod for the game **Slay the Spire** that introduces a new character, The Clockwork.

 The Clockwork Mod will feature 81 cards and 13 exclusive relics.
-The Clcokwork resolves around deck manipulation, building momentum over the course of a fight, as well as over the course of the game.
+The Clockwork resolves around deck manipulation, building momentum over the course of a fight, as well as over the course of the game.

-The Clockwork begins with the Relic **Momentum Engine** which increases the strength of cards every time you play them..
+The Clockwork begins with the Relic **Momentum Engine** which increases the strength of cards every time you play them.

+You can change the config to turn off the sound effects.

 # Dependencies
 BaseMod, ModTheSpire, and STSLib are all required to run ClockworkMod